textX/textX/docs/about/comparison.md

 ## Scoping

-At present stage textX doesn't provide builtin mechanism for scoping definition.
-However, this can be done in Python using object processors but there is no specific scoping API that could help language developer in resolving links.
+[Scoping](../scoping.md) in textX is done either by using Python through registration of scope providers, or declaratively using [Reference Resolving Expression Language](../rrel.md).

-Xtext does provide a [Scoping API](http://www.eclipse.org/Xtext/documentation/303_runtime_concepts.html#scoping) which can be used by the Xtend code to specify scoping rules.
+Xtext provides a [Scoping API](http://www.eclipse.org/Xtext/documentation/303_runtime_concepts.html#scoping) which can be used by the Xtend code to specify scoping rules.